-In 1688, the parish of St James, Piccadilly, established an establishment for the old and infirm poor at Salter's Court (now Smith's Court).
+In 1688, the parish of St James, Piccadilly, opened an establishment for the old and infirm poor at Salter's Court (now Smith's Court).
 In 1721, it moved to New Street (now Ingestre Place) and continued in operation until 1748.

 The Poland Street Workhouse

 St James erected a workhouse on Poland Street in 1725 for the able-bodied poor.
 It was designed by a carpenter named John Ludby.
 The 1732 publication An Account of Several Workhouses... contained a report of the workhouse dated September, 1731 which described it as:

 The Women and Girls knit all the Stockings for the Poor in the House.
 The Men that are able Card Wool, or assist the Cook in tending the Fires, and Coppers.
 The Children are taught to Read, and say their Catechism at such Hours as they can belt be spar'd from Work.

 There are 8 Wards, viz.
 4 for Women, 2 for Men, 1 for Boys, and 1 for Girls containing 18 Beds in each Ward, and at this time, the House was so full, that the Steward was oblig'd to place 9 Beds in the landing Places, at the head of the Stairs, and other like open Places, making in all above 150 Beds.

 There is one Ward for Lying-in-Women, into which many are brought out of the Streets to be deliver'd.
 Another Ward for an Infirmary, where, though it is generally full of Sick People, the Women that are well, are very officious to give all the Attendance they are able, under the direction of a diligent Matron, who has the care of all the Linnen and Woollen Apparel of the House, governs the Kitchen, &c. and with the Governour have their Eyes in every corner of the House, to see that nothing be wanting that is necessary to the sick or well, and to prevent Waste.